bnittalee/Movie_analysis/README.md

   ### Content Ratings
   <p> The highest rated movies are either not rated or a G Rating.
 Microsoft should focus on creating unrated and G-rated movies. </p>

-  ### Studios
+  ### Runtimes
-  <p> The top grossing studio is Buena Vista which handles the distribution of films produced by Walt Disney Studios.
-Though Microsoft wants to create their own studio, it’s worth looking to see who their competitors are. </p>
+  <p> The highest-grossing films have a runtime of just over 2 hours.
+But, the ideal runtimelegnth of a movie is 100 to 160 minutes. </p>

 # For More Information
 <p> For more information, contact Brittney Nitta-Lee at bnittalee@gmail.com